 (C) The Department pays the consumer-employer's share of the unemployment tax.

 (d) ANCILLARY WITHHOLDINGS.
-For the purposes of this subsection of the rule, "labor organization" means any organization that represents employees in employment relations.
+For the purpose of this subsection of the rule, "labor organization" means any organization that represents employees in employment relations.

 (A) The Department deducts a specified amount from the homecare worker-employee's monthly salary or wages for payment to a labor organization.